-- 1) Establishes the UC as a public trust to be administered by the Regents of the UC; and, grants the Regents full powers of organization and government, subject only to such legislative control as may be necessary to insure security of its funds, compliance with the terms of its endowments, statutory requirements around competitive bidding and contracts, sales of property and the purchase of materials, goods and services (Article IX, Section (9)(a) of the California Constitution). - 2) Establishes the Donahoe Higher Education Act, setting forth the mission of the UC, CSU, and CCC (Education Code (EDC) Section 66010, et seq.). - 3) Confers upon the CSU Trustees the powers, duties, and functions with respect to the management, administration, control of the CSU system and provides that the Trustees are responsible for the rule of government of their appointees and employees (EDC Sections 66606 and 89500, et seq.). - 4) Declares the intent of the Legislature that public higher education in California strive to provide educationally equitable environments that give each Californian, regardless of age, economic circumstance, or the other characteristics as specified, a reasonable opportunity to develop fully his or her potential (EDC Section 66030)
+- Establishes the UC as a public trust to be administered by the Regents of the UC; and, grants the Regents full powers of organization and government, subject only to such legislative control as may be necessary to insure security of its funds, compliance with the terms of its endowments, statutory requirements around competitive bidding and contracts, sales of property and the purchase of materials, goods and services (Article IX, Section (9)(a) of the California Constitution). - 2) Establishes the Donahoe Higher Education Act, setting forth the mission of the UC, CSU, and CCC (Education Code (EDC) Section 66010, et seq.). - 3) Confers upon the CSU Trustees the powers, duties, and functions with respect to the management, administration, control of the CSU system and provides that the Trustees are responsible for the rule of government of their appointees and employees (EDC Sections 66606 and 89500, et seq.). - 4) Declares the intent of the Legislature that public higher education in California strive to provide educationally equitable environments that give each Californian, regardless of age, economic circumstance, or the other characteristics as specified, a reasonable opportunity to develop fully their potential (EDC Section 66030)

-FISCAL EFFECT: Unknown
+FISCAL EFFECT: Unknown.

 COMMENTS: Purpose.
-According to the author, "Our state has long recognized the importance of addressing the needs of youth with disabilities in education.
-There are benefits not only to the individual immersed in the classroom setting, but also to the campus community around them.
-Colleges should continue to expand the inclusion of students with disabilities into their academic environment.
-AB 2920 will create a pilot program to establish new and expand existing inclusive college programs for students with intellectual and developmental disabilities, specifically focusing on 4-year programs within the UC and CSU campuses.
-These scholars will have an opportunity to take part in internships and jobs both on and off campus with the goal of competitive, integrated employment.
-They will also be given the opportunity to live alongside other UC or CSU students in on-campus housing and participate in extracurricular clubs and organizations."
+According to the author, "our state has long recognized the importance of addressing the needs of youth with disabilities in education.
+AB 447 will encourage California to establish inclusive college programs for students with intellectual and developmental disabilities at public four-year universities.
+These programs further the educational and social development for students with intellectual disabilities across the UCs and CSUs.
+These scholars will have an opportunity to take part in internships and jobs both on and off campus while building the skillset to enter into permanent employment.
+Students in these programs will have the opportunity to engage socially and live in on-campus housing as well as participate in extracurricular clubs and organizations.
+This will allow California to continue to be a leader in creating higher education opportunities for students with disabilities to be more inclusive."

 Background.
-Since 2011 the U.S. Department of Education has provided grants to institutions of higher education or consortia of institutions of higher education to enable them to create or expand high quality, inclusive model comprehensive transition and postsecondary programs for students with intellectual disabilities through the Model Comprehensive Transition and Postsecondary Programs for Students with Intellectual Disabilities (TPSID) program.
+Since 2011, the U.S. Department of Education has provided grants to institutions of higher education, or consortia of institutions of higher education to enable them to create or expand high quality, inclusive model comprehensive transition and postsecondary programs for students with intellectual disabilities through the Model Comprehensive Transition and Postsecondary Programs for Students with Intellectual Disabilities (TPSID) program.